deanrad/rx-helper/README.md

 ## What kinds of apps can I build with it?

-Antares, with RxJS, manages consequences, which any app has, so it's not limited to client or server, or even Web Apps.
+Rx-Helper, with RxJS, manages consequences, which any app has, so it's not limited to client or server, or even Web Apps.

 There are many demo apps included in this project that show what you can build.